solveighelga/framer-motion/README.md

 ### Are three examples per animation enough (cards)?

 Should I write the whole code out in Sandbox for you and then all you have to do is play around with the numbers? or should I have you write the code snippet by hand?
 I am leaning towards writing the code for you and you play around with numbers and small animations I think if you write the code yourself it will take too long.
+The Example I have now indisde the card (Sandbox button) is where I write the code and you play around with the value.
 Thoughts?

 ________________________________________